We receive numerous complaints about noisy pets from annoyed neighbours, especially about dogs that bark excessively.

 Depending on why your dog is barking, you may need to:

-If a cat is trespassing onto your property, you can apply for a cat trap to remove it.
+If a cat is trespassing onto your property, you can apply for a cat trap to assist with the safe capture of the cat.
+Council officers may be available to collect and verify the address of where the cat resides.

-Traps are provided free-of-charge and Council's rangers will collect again during business hours.
+Traps are provided free-of-charge for residents to have use of.
+Council's rangers will be available to collect contained cats during business hours.

 Contact us on 9217 2170 to apply for a cat trap.